-Currently, waste generation per capita is trending in the right direction toward meeting the 2030 target however external issues such as cost of living pressures and a reduction in household spending may be influencing this downward trajectory over recent years.
-It is important to note that Council has minimal influence on the amount of waste that residents generate and is focussed on addressing how the waste is managed.,
+Currently, general waste (landfill) generation per capita is trending in the right direction and aligned to meeting the 2030 target, however overall municipal solid waste (MSW) generation is trending upwards primarily attributed to weather events, prolonged high rainfall total, changes in household structures and purchasing behaviours.
+These factors may also be influencing this trajectory over recent years.
+It is important to note that Council, outside of delivering education and behaviour change programs, has minimal influence on the amount of MSW that residents generate and is focussed on addressing how the waste is managed.